Knifeman kills mother and sister near Paris, IS claims attack - Journal du Cameroun

 “People think it’s Baghdad around here — my colleagues don’t want to drop me off after work,” said Anis Fillali, a 21-year-old salesman standing at the police cordon.

-France remains on high alert after a string of jihadist attacks since 2015 that have claimed the lives of 246 victims.
+France remains on high alert after a string of jihadist attacks since 2015 that have claimed the lives of 246 people.

 On its propaganda channel Amaq, IS claimed the Trappes killer “carried out the attack in response to calls to target subjects of the countries of the coalition” fighting the jihadists.

-The group claimed responsibility for a massacre in Las Vegas last year that saw a wealthy accountant open fire on a crowd in one of the deadliest mass shootings in recent US history.
+The group claimed responsibility for a massacre in Las Vegas last year that saw a wealthy accountant kill 58 concert-goers in the deadliest mass shooting in recent US history.

 But US investigators concluded there was “no evidence of radicalisation or ideology to support any theory that (Stephen) Paddock supported or followed any hate group or any domestic or foreign terrorist organisation”.